Home Cocktails Other / Unknown Lassi - A South Indian Drink

 Lassi - A South Indian Drink Variations

-Mango Lassi This variation incorporates fresh or pureed mango, adding a sweet and fruity flavor to the classic Lassi.
+Mango Lassi This variation incorporates fresh mango puree, adding a sweet and fruity flavor to the traditional lassi.
 Swap: Replace some of the yogurt with mango puree.

 Pairs Well With